Take breaks and watch less TV to slash heart disease risk, experts say

 The most common symptoms of coronary heart disease are chest pain (angina) and breathlessness.
 It increases the risk of heart attack and stroke.

-In the study, published in the journal BMC Medicine, researchers calculated that 11% of cases of coronary heart disease could be prevented if people watched less than an hour of TV each day, but they found people using computers had no obvious risk.
+In the study, published in the journal BMC Medicine, researchers calculated that 11 per cent of cases of coronary heart disease could be prevented if people watched less than an hour of TV each day, but they found people using computers had no obvious risk.

 They used data from the UK Biobank study on 373,026 people and also looked at genetic susceptibility to heart disease.